luciebinder/ws-openness-2025/_sources/content/4_additional/quick_tutorial_ws.md

 **Awesome!
 You’ve just added your first personal touch!**

+The next step is to adjust a few settings so that GitHub Pages can host your website and automatically update it whenever you make changes.

 ## 5. [Host your course website](../2_host/host_website)

 1\.
-Open your repository in your browser and click on “Settings”.
+At the top of your repository, click on “Settings”.

 ![Image of the tab where the word "Settings" is located on the far right](../../static/settings.png)